Roselle (Hibiscus sabdariffa)

 Last year as I was going through the offerings from Southern Exposure Seed Exchange (www.southernexposure.com), I decided to order a pack of roselle seeds, not knowing how well they would do in our North Florida location, because this is a tropical plant that is killed by a frost.
 I ended up with four seedlings that did well.
 I planted two in unamended soil next to the driveway on either side of a bunch of string lilies.
 The other two seedlings I planted in a raised bed where I grow my vegetables.
 In this bed, I’d been growing some banana peppers.
 In our book, “Organic Methods for Vegetable Gardening in Florida,” we advised that the roselles should be planted three feet apart, but I didn’t follow that advice and planted them about a foot apart and about two feet from the peppers.
 This was too close.
 The roselles began to grow vigorously toward the end of the summer in both locations, but the two in this rich soil grew quite a bit larger with many more branches, which shaded the peppers.

-The roselle flowering doesn’t start until after the autumnal equinox at the end of September, but once it began, it has gone crazy!
+The roselle flowering doesn’t start until late summer as we apprach the autumnal equinox at the end of September, but once it began, it has gone crazy!
 The roselles have also been surprisingly attractive shrubs in our yard this fall.

 |The flopping branches on the roselles|